PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/README.md

 You may not use a spell until you have sufficient ranks in that spell to meet the base cost and you may not put more MP into a spell than you have ranks in that spell.

-*Every spell and ritual is developed individually!*
+*Every spell and ritual is usually developed individually!*

+> NOTE: A GM may allow multiple spells to be developed at the same time.

 Many effects are dependent on the number of ranks known in the spell or ritual.